 Belize's marine activities are so extensive and varied you could easily occupy your entire vacation on - or under - the water.
 But there is much to do onshore, as well!
-Mayan Ruins, virgin rainforests, caves with ancient artefacts, exotic plants and animals -- there is so much to explore on mainland Belize.
+Mayan Ruins, virgin rainforests, caves with ancient artifacts, exotic plants and animals -- there is so much to explore on mainland Belize.
 Please note that a licensed Belizean tour guide will accompany every inland excursion.
 Food is included in our onshore excursion.

 Just a short drive from Hamanasi are two thrilling hikes through the rainforest leading to waterfalls.
 The Antelope Falls hike is a rigorous, steep trek to a 100-foot waterfall with an incredible top view all the way to the ocean.
 The Three Sisters Falls hike is less difficult.
 These falls hurtle down the dense jungle mountain face into cool pools perfect for dipping.
 Nearby are the remains of the ancient Mayan city of Mayflower.
 Archaeologists are still excavating and piecing together the history of this modest Mayan ruin, which is over grown by the jungle.
 Orchids, birds and lush vegetation abound.